Elephant trunk wrinkles: A mathematical model of function and form: Asymptotic analysis

 Before proceeding further, we specify the parameter values to be used in the subsequent calculations.
-To this end, we plot in Figure~\ref{fig:mode-transition} the exact bifurcation curves, in the absence of relative growth (i.e., setting $\gamma=1$), when the radius $R_{1}$ is fixed, $R_0=0.1$, $h_0=0.01$, and $\beta=1.27$.
+To this end, we plot in Figure~\ref{fig:mode-transition} the exact bifurcation curves, in the absence of relative growth (i.e., when $\gamma=1$), for three representative values of the radius $R_{1}$ when $R_0=0.1$, $h_0=0.01$, and $\beta=1.27$.
 We find that each curve has two local minima: a first one which increases as $R_1$ increases, with its critical wave number decreasing, and a second one which is independent of $R_1$, and thus remains the same for all the curves.
-For example, when $R_1=0.25$, the first local minimum is the global minimum, attained at the wave number $n=2$, while when $R_1=0.35$, the second local minimum is the global minimum attained at $n=17$.
+For example, when $R_1=0.25$, the first local minimum is the global minimum, attained at the wave number $n=5$, while when $R_1=0.35$, the second local minimum is the global minimum attained at $n=35$.
 This suggest a possible mode transition as the aspect ratio of the bilayer tube increases.
-Similar mode transitions have also been reported for compressed tubes \citep{Goriely2008PRSA} and film/substrate structures \citep{Liu2014IJES,Dai2014EPL}.
+Similar mode transitions have also been reported for compressed tubes \cite{Goriely2008PRSA} and film/substrate structures \cite{Liu2014IJES,Dai2014EPL}.

 For the current problem, we can determine the critical value for the geometric parameter $R_1$ where the mode transition occurs by applying the following two-step procedure: \begin{itemize} \item[(I)] First, setting $R_1=0.35$ say, we determine $g_\mathrm{min}$ and $n_\mathrm{min}$ for the global minimum of the bifurcation curve by solving simultaneously the equations